 “The Witch’s Heart is a unique novel that transforms the faceless names of an epic tale into living, breathing, sympathetic characters.
 With a witty and spirited protagonist, this book will surprise and delight from beginning to end.”—Louisa Morgan, author of A Secret History of Witches and The Age of Witches

-Are you excited to get started with NEW Books from 2021?
+Are you excited to get started with best books for book clubs

 What titles have you already enjoyed reading in 2021?